Beach Picnic (film): Plot

-Donald angrily rants at Pluto as they struggle to free themselves, until Pluto, having enough of Donald's ranting, runs around in circles, tossing Donald into his flypaper trap, causing his body to get wrapped in all of the flypapers like a mummy.
+Donald angrily rants at Pluto as they struggle to free themselves, until Pluto, having had enough of Donald's ranting, runs around in circles, tossing Donald into his flypaper trap, causing his body to get wrapped in all of the flypapers like a mummy.
 As Donald angrily tries to free himself, Pluto runs over to him and starts licking him, ending the cartoon.